When I was at Jaycar buying the solar panel I was also offered a deal on a 100 Ah SLA battery and battery box. I declined.

 Not even close to the light weight of Li-ion pouch cells (which don't have a hard protective shell).

-For a given capacity, standard charge rate is twice that of SLA.
+Maximum charge rate is often 1C – much faster than SLA – and short term burst charging up to 2C.
 This means larger solar panels can be used to capture available solar energy more quickly.
+(Solar panels are inexpensive compared to batteries.)

 Increased tolerance to modest overcharging compared to other lithium battery chemistries.